-- 1. Students should only use the electric field vector capabilities of EM Field. - 2.
+- 1. Students should focus on the electric field vector capabilities of Electrostatics 3D. - 2.
 Make sure that your students pick appropriate charge magnitudes and distances for these problems.
-If the resulting electric field vector is too short it is difficult to measure accurately.
-If it is too long it will go off the screen.
-For problem 2, if the magnitudes of the charges that are chosen are too large, or if too many charges are placed on the screen, the field vectors will quickly disappear off the screen.
-Using a line of around twenty unit charges works quite well. - 3.
-To get accurate measurements students should use the snap to grid feature of EMField and should also expand the EMField window to fill the whole screen.
-This is important for consistency in size measurements
+If the resulting electric field vector is too short it may be difficult to measure (angles) accurately. - 3.
+To get accurate measurements students should pay attention to the position data displayed along the bottom of the workspace.